offline-ai/ppe/README.md

 ### Message Templates

 The default message template format uses the lightweight [jinja2 template](https://en.wikipedia.org/wiki/Jinja_(template_engine)) syntax used by HuggingFace.

-Templates can be pre-defined or generated dynamically during script execution.
+Templates can be pre-defined in configuration or generated dynamically during script execution.

+The template formatting is by default delayed until it is passed to the large model.
+You can perform immediate formatting by prefixing with the `#` character.

 Currently supported template formats include: